mchmarny/restme/README.md

 # restme

+> Consider using [s3cme](https://github.com/mchmarny/s3cme).
+More complete template Go app repo with image build/publish pipelines, SBOM, and SLSA provenance using OIDC and Artifact Registry.

 Template to bootstrap a fully functional, multi-region, REST service on GCP with a developer release pipeline.

 ## Provisioned